 Are there outlets?

-There aren’t any outlets on the buses or boats.
-However, the wall along the picture windows of the Peulla hotel restaurant has a number of outlets.
-It’s a great point to recharge your camera halfway through the journey.
+There aren’t any outlets on the Cruce Andino buses or boats.
+However, the wall along the picture windows of the Peulla hotel restaurant has several outlets.
+That’s a great point to recharge your phone halfway through the journey.

 Will I get altitude sickness?

-No. All of the areas you’ll be passing through are significantly under the elevation where altitude sickness occurs.
+No, you don’t have to worry about altitude sickness during the Cruce Andino tour.
+All of the areas you’ll be passing through are significantly under the elevation where altitude sickness occurs.

 Will I get seasick?

 I hope this post helped to give you a better idea of what to expect from the Cruce Andino lake crossing.